Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 I had at that time started praying that God would make a way for us to go back home.
 I prayed for it every day!

 Because we were unhappy with where we were and what was going on there, because we were worried about finding another job, because we were focused on the NOW and that job in Connecticut wouldn’t even be on the radar for another six months, I had forgotten that I had even prayed for it!
+I had forgotten I had even placed it in God’s hands to begin with.

-What does it mean to surrender to God?
-First, let’s look at what the word “surrender” means.
+Still unsure?
+Well, let’s look at what the word “surrender” means.

 The Merriam Webster dictionary defines “surrender” as: